subhrapattnaik/Class146/README.md

 easing: It is a timing function, which can be used to change the animation speed per animation cycle.
 Default value is “easeInQuad”.
 \
 loop: How many loops(number) i.e. many times the animation should repeat.
 If the value is true, the animation will repeat infinitely.
+\
+\
+\
+\
+The <a-camera> component is used to define the perspective view of the user and it can be attached to the input devices to control the camera movements.